juliegoz/juliegoz-site/docs/about.md

 fullpage_hero_image: "/assets/images/dark2.jpg"
 header_text: Hi!
 My name Julieta and here's a little about me
 ---
-I was born in Peru, raised and currently living in the Washington DC area, I've been working as an actor for the past 4 years.
-I graduated from The University of Maryland, with a degree in Communication Studies, Theatre, and Professional Writing.
+Born in Peru, raised and currently living in the Washington DC area, local hire in NYC.

+Graduated from The University of Maryland, with a degree in Communication Studies, Theatre, and Professional Writing.

-While I was still a student, I had the opportunity to begin my professional career performing with Helen Hayes Nominated companies such as Monumental Theatre Company, Ally Theatre Company, Adventure Theatre, and Flying V. In film, I've worked as an actor and model for companies including Apple INC., Washington Nationals, Six Flags, Destination DC, WTOP News, and the University of Maryland.
+I grew up listening to a lot of Peter Gabriel, U2, and Duran Duran, I can still name most if not all of their discography to this day.
+If you shuffle my music, you can go from Tchaikovsky to Louis Armstrong, to Megan Thee Stallion.

+I pride myself on becoming really good at chess during the pandemic.
+I can beat almost anyone at it and you can usually catch me running around the city with a travel chess set in my backpack.

 If Elle Woods and Fiona from Shameless had a baby it would be me.

-In my spare time, I love beating almost anyone at chess, petting dogs I comes across on the street, exploring fun undiscovered spots in the city and drinking way too much bubble tea.
+My favorite book is Eragon, favorite movie is Singin' in the Rain, favorite actor is Willem Dafoe.